Table of Contents

 Installing and Using the Identity Finder on an Unmanaged Individual Client

 Download the Identity Finder installer software: Non-student users running Identity Finder on an unmanaged client (computer that does not have Identity Finder installed and managed by the Identity Finder Management console) must download and install the software by first logging in with NetBadge, selecting the correct version of Identity Finder for your computer (Windows or Macintosh), and following the prompts.
+Identity Finder software is no longer available.
+[Please see Exception 200 for change to the quarterly scanning requirement.]

 In order to respond to audit requests and/or forensic investigations involving HSD, departments must demonstrate compliance with scan and remediation requirements referenced above.
 Therefore non-student users must be able to provide the following documentation for every scan completed: 1) the date of the scan, 2) the user performing the scan, and 3) the actions taken to remediate any identified highly sensitive data (HSD) that was not in an approved storage location.